 Both the people and wildlife of the region depend on the natural resources of the Himalayas.
 Yet as human populations increase people are using the resources faster than the Himalayas can replenish them.
 Forests are becoming fragmented, which is a serious problem for species like the tiger and elephant that need large territories to wander in.

 People and wildlife are increasingly coming into contact as the wild spaces decrease, and the human populations grow.
 This causes conflict as wild animals destroy crops and kill livestock.
 Poaching also remains a constant threat as the booming Asian markets offer huge financial gains to people with few opportunities.

 What are we doing?Protecting species and habitats, and promoting sustainable development.
-Through our Living Himalayas Initiative we are helping to protect, restore and reconnect natural landscapes across the Eastern Himalayas.
+We are helping to protect, restore and reconnect natural landscapes across the Eastern Himalayas.
 Our aim is to make sure plant and animal species can thrive, whilst local communities are able to maintain and improve their livelihoods.
 This includes the sustainable use of natural resources from forests, grasslands and freshwater systems.

 Conecting landscapes.
 We want to help conserve and connect a mosaic of forests, grasslands and wetlands covering more than 7 million hectares; protecting and restoring habitats, minimizing human-wildlife conflicts and securing the source waters of some of Asia's major river systems.

 Preparing for change.
 We're trying to improve our understanding of the impacts of climate change, and develop plans that will allow humans and wildlife to cope with these changes.
 We also want to ensure that tourism, oil, gas and hydropower develop in sustainable ways that pose no threat to the environment or the region's incredible biodiversity.